30 Things Your Dog Wishes You Knew

 I hate pills.
 Please hide them in yummy treats

 If I don’t like the taste of something, I spit it out.
 So that’s why I’ve probably been spitting out my medicine.
 Try hiding it in meat, peanut butter, or “pill pocket” treats from the supermarket.
 These pills are important to my health, so please make sure I take them.
+These products can help your dog’s anxiety.

 You’re probably feeding me too much